nehajobin/numberguess/README.md

 project goal
 -------------

-the game selects a random number between 1 and 100 ,the player types their guesses and the game provides feedback (too low or too high or correcr) win the game in as few attempts as possible
+the game selects a random number between 1 and 100 , the player types their guesses and the game provides feedback (too low or too high or correcr) win the game in as few attempts as possible